Greatest Hits Volume One: The Singles

 Greatest Hits Volume One: The Singles is a greatest hits album by American rock band Goo Goo Dolls.
 It contains every hit single from Dizzy up the Girl to Let Love In, a newly recorded track, "Before It's Too Late", from the Transformers motion picture and a newly recorded version of their first hit single, "Name".
 The album was released on November 13, 2007.

-The album marks a milestone for the band.
-It is their first greatest hits album, and at the time of its release, the band's two remaining founders John Rzeznik and Robby Takac had been together for 21 years.
 The follow-up compilation, Vol.2, was released on August 19, 2008, consisting of rarities, B-sides, covers and a DVD of music videos and live performances.

 Volume One debuted at number 33 on the U.S. Billboard 200 chart, selling about 33,000 copies in its first week.